 Illustratively, let’s say one of your leadership goals is pursuing personal development.
 This is often one of the first things that falls by the wayside when leaders’ workloads get hefty.
 But a commute opens up a whole new window of time in your day.
 Maybe you find a leadership book on tape, a podcast about management effectiveness, or an online course that you can listen to.
 Whether you drive, or take the bus or train, now all you need to explore your development initiative is some speakers in your car or a pair of earbuds.
 That’s just one way to take advantage of what might seem like “down time.”
 With a little brainstorming, you can probably find something to do that saves you time and keeps you motoring towards progress, regardless of how you get from point A to point B.

 There you have it.
 Three of my top time management strategies for executives.
 They have served me well throughout my career and I hope they are helpful to you too.
 But I don’t have all the answers.
 I love hearing from other leaders too.
 I’m curious: what strategies have you used to manage time and energy?
 I invite you to join the leadership conversation and share with me in the comments.

 Interested in learning more about advancing your leadership competence and maximizing your time?
-Join me at one of my upcoming leadership boot camps in Philadelphia, PA.
+Join me at one of my upcoming leadership boot camps.
 I teach this program personally to empower leaders to serve with greater impact.
-The 2-day in-person program leaves you with practices you can put to work on Monday morning.
-And, it kicks off a transformational full year of additional coaching and mentorship with me.
+The 2-day program leaves you with practices you can put to work on Monday morning.
+And it kicks off a lifetime of ongoing leadership growth.
 This is an exclusive opportunity and space is limited.
 Apply today.